cesarParra/expression/README.md

 A special function, `FETCH`, is provided which allows you to query data from the database.
 This is useful when the data you want to use is not provided as part of the context.

-The `FETCH` function takes 2 arguments: a string with the `SOjectName` you wish to extract data from, and a list of strings with the fields you wish to extract.
+The `FETCH` function takes 2 arguments: a string with the `SObjectName` you wish to extract data from, and a list of strings with the fields you wish to extract.
 This will query all the records of the given type and return a list of `SObjects` with the data.